DyHex/POMWright/docs/intro-to-using-pomwright.md

 Since each POC we create will be initialized as a custom Playwright fixture, we'll need to provide atleast three of these parameters to the constructor, namely [Page](https://playwright.dev/docs/api/class-page), [TestInfo](https://playwright.dev/docs/api/class-testinfo) and [PlaywrightReportLogger](), as they will be provided by their respective fixtures.
 The rest can be defined in the POC as above or in the custom fixture initializing the POC.

+For an indepth explanation of BasePage see [BasePage-explanation.md]()

 #### We can now define the POC's LocatorSchemaPath's and corresponding LocatorSchema

 Playwright Docs loosely explains the concept of the [Page Object Model Pattern](https://playwright.dev/docs/pom) with some examples.
 The principle is the same but the structure and how we go about it is a bit different in POMWright.